summer

 Kitchen garden (V)

-It's been a while since the last update from the garden.
+It’s been a while since the last update from the garden.
 Unfortunately, in between moving and travel, the poor tomatoes and peas had a rough transition.
 Those big green tomatoes I planned on harvesting?
-The squirrels at my new place have a fondness for them.
-While I waited for each tomato to ripen, the squirrels… Continue reading Kitchen garden (V)
+The squirrels at my new place… Continue reading

 Canning fruit (II)